farolfo/jComprehension/README.md

 });
 ```

-Make the cartesian product of two lists and keep the pair of elements that hold that an element is the 2 times the other one:
+Make the cartesian product of two lists and keep the pair of elements that hold that an element is 2 times the other one:
 ```java
 // { (x,y) | x E {1,2,3} ^ y E {4,5,6} ^ 2 * x = y }